DidoeS14/work-tracker-backend/README.md

 ## About the project

 The frontend for this project can be found [here](https://github.com/DidoeS14/work-tracker-frontend?tab=readme-ov-file).
-It is needed since you need to either run it while the backend is running or build it place the produced "dist" folder inside of the root folder of this project.
+It is needed since you need to either run it while the backend is running or build it and place the produced "dist" folder inside of the root folder of this project.

 The server will generate a file data/time_and_reports.csv where all user logs for hours and reports are stored.
-It can be loaded in Excel or it can be used all sorts of analytics.
+It can be loaded in Excel or it can be used for all sorts of analytics.

 ## Run Locally